zaracooper/blog/content/posts/go-module-tidbits.md

 - excluded dependencies

 **d. go.sum**
 The go.sum file is used to authenticate your dependencies to ensure that no unexpected changes were introduced to them.
-This guarantees that builds are repeatable i.e. given the exact same source code and versioned dependencies (and other constant factors), consecutive builds will result in the same build all the time.
+This guarantees that builds are repeatable i.e. given the same source code and versioned dependencies (and other constant factors), consecutive builds will result in the same build all the time.

 The go command creates cryptographic checksums of a module's dependencies and go.mod files.
 It then stores them in the go.sum file.
 You can read more about the contents of a go.sum file look are at [tidbit 10](#10-the-go-sum-file).